 Pass the butter will ya?

 When asked about what gives Emile energy in life, he replied "creating things together" referring to people who like him want to change the world.
 Simple as that.
 When Emile was little, his biggest dream was to become a professional lego builder or an inventor.
 Something he in many ways has accomplished today (depending on how metaphorically you choose to see it).
-As a kid, Emile was incredibly tired of sitting at his specific place at the family breakfast table, where he constantly had to be the one to pass on butter, cheese and jam to someone else.
+As a kid, Emile was incredibly tired of sitting at his specific place at the family breakfast table, where he constantly had to be the one to pass on butter, cheese, and jam to someone else.
 Instead, he started putting engines in his built lego cars, so he didn't have to pass the things on himself.
-As a grown up, Emile builds lego in other ways.
+As a grown-up, Emile builds lego in other ways.
 Now he enables the possibility to transform ordinary homes into smart ones with the help of a specific sphere-shaped device, called Homey.

 Nerdy home experiments paved the way for the first ever kickstarter project in the Netherlands

 It all began six years ago when the self-proclaimed lazy automation fanatic Emile Nijssen eagerly started experimenting with smart devices at home while he was studying.
 Starting off with lights and music equipment, and ending up with a rad home cinema.
 Emiles’ friends and family quickly became impressed and wanted similar automations in their own homes.
-The only problem was that the technical complexity lead to cords often sticking out in all different directions.
+The only problem was that the technical complexity leads to cords often sticking out in all different directions.
 An idea was born.
 That's when Emile contacted his future partner in business, Stefan Witkamp, to pitch ideas – and sure enough, the idea soon turned into that sphere-shaped smart hub mentioned above!
 Together they founded the company Athom which became the very first Kickstarter project in the Netherlands.
 Two years later, Homey was available in stores and can now be found in living rooms all over the world.

 Homey – literally your friend at home

-After realising that smart home gadgets were too technical and therefor not easily usable for most people, Emile also realised the fact that what we usually call ‘smart homes’ doesn't necessarily have to be that smart at all.
-People buy different types of devices from different brands, who all speak different languages and have individual apps.
+After realising that smart home gadgets were too technical and therefore not easily usable for most people, Emile also realised the fact that what we usually call ‘smart homes’ doesn't necessarily have to be that smart at all.
+People buy different types of devices from different brands, which all speak different languages and have individual apps.
 It often becomes more complicated rather than simple.
 “There was a need for a device able to tie all these gadgets together into one place.
 And wouldn’t it also be great to make the different gadgets work together, through connecting and automating them in different ways?
 Homey does the work!
 Which also proves that Homey is worthy of being called smart” says Emile whose goal is to inspire and prove that technology should help and simplify your daily routines in life.
 He also passionately wants to encourage non-tech people to jump on the train of smart homes.
 “They don't know what they're missing”.

 Without even realising it, people become hobby programmers